awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

 # Connecting to PostgreSQL with Kerberos authentication<a name="postgresql-kerberos-connecting"></a>

 You can connect to PostgreSQL with Kerberos authentication with the pgAdmin interface or with a command\-line interface such as psql\.
 For more information about connecting, see  [Connecting to a DB instance running the PostgreSQL database engine](USER_ConnectToPostgreSQLInstance.md)  \.
+For information about obtaining the endpoint, port number, and other details needed for connection, see [Using pgAdmin to connect to a PostgreSQL DB instance](CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md#CHAP_GettingStarted.Connecting.PostgreSQL.pgAdmin)\.

 ## pgAdmin<a name="collapsible-section-pgAdmin"></a>